 Regular Gen Am started out around $179+tax, fees, etc. VIP Tier one is now $595, tier 2 is $1600+.
 Is it worth it?
 If you’re flying in and going for just one day, just get the general admission.
 If you plan to stay all three days and you’re not concerned about front row or being close to the stage, get the general admission.
 If you can’t handle crowds and you need a seat, you may want to invest in the Tiers that the festival provides.
 (Andye currently has one extra VIP ticket available for less than market rate – it’s Tier 1 and can be mailed to you in April).
 Connect with us on the Travel Fan site or tweet her at @andyeisthenews to get the details (and they are swweeeeet deets!)

 As a whole, Atlanta festivals are pretty clean.
 This isn’t going to be a repeat of Woodstock 2 with mud pits from the rain, etc. Kids will be there.
 A ton of security will be there.
 Most of this area is most likely under heavy surveillance like downtown ATL where there are cameras everywhere.
 It’s super hard to get away with anything in this town.
 It’s family friendly and there are lots of rules so be sure to read the fine print as mentioned.
 Study the map so you can better understand where to pick up your wristband.
-Once we know on what stage Tears for Fears will perform we’ll have walking details.
+Please see this map:

 If you want to make a long holiday of this, please reach out to us on Facebook and we’ll happily give you the best advice we have on ATL, this is one city we know extremely well.
 We’ll eventually do a video to go over everything, perhaps an FB Live or Periscope.
 Again, do not delay the hotel bookings if you’re flying in.
 We usually say get the ticket first and let everything else fall into place.
 However, the hotel booking, in this case, may be more important than the ticket just because this is a conference and festival city, hotels are always booked in May.
 Book now to avoid delays!

-Shaky Knees Festival Friday Night features Tears for Fears Stage Time: TBD Admission: $179-$1600 plus taxes and fees (Remember Andye has an extra VIP ticket for less than the full cost – she’d prefer a true fellow fan to get it).
+Shaky Knees Festival Friday Night features Tears for Fears Stage Time: (be there by 7:45pm Eastern please) – go to the Piedmont Stage (sponsored by Ford) Admission: $179-$1600 plus taxes and fees (Remember Andye has an extra VIP ticket for less than the full cost – she’d prefer a true fellow fan to get it).
 Hotel Suggestion: Hyatt Centric Midtown $200 a night average, 4 star hotel near venue Airfare: Fly with Delta, the metro/subway/train will take you straight to the hotels that are next to the venue.
 But we suggest Uber or a car service.
 Food: There are over 450 restaurants in Atlanta alone, 50% of them are in this area.
 You will not starve.
 Use Yelp to help you pick the cuisine you love the most.
 Or use the Postmates app and have it delivered to you.
 The hotel has pretty good food too, slightly pricey but worth it.